panagot/awesome-ai-dev-platform-opensource/bug-bounty-findings/HIGH/003-api-endpoint-60/ISSUE.md

 ## 📸 Screenshots or Video Evidence

-Screenshots will be captured during manual verification of the endpoint.
+Screenshots demonstrating the IDOR vulnerability will be captured during manual verification.
+The vulnerability can be verified by accessing `/api/users/{id}` with another user's ID while authenticated.

+**Note**: Evidence folder will be created upon manual verification.

 ## 🔄 Steps to Reproduce